 In an effort of be fiscally responsible, the Village does not have a full-time Building Department, however, we have an intergovernmental agreement with the Village of Carpentersville to meet the needs of our community.
-Applications for Building Permit may be obtained from the Village Hall Monday through Friday from 8:00 am to 3:30 pm.
-For your convenience, there is an envelope with blank Application for Permits secured to the front door of the Village Hall.
-Applications are encouraged to be submitted electronically.
-Below is an Application for Building Permit.
-Once completed, email it to permits [at] sleepyhollowil.org (permits[at]sleepyhollowil[dot]org) (please include the property address in the Subject line of the email) along with supporting documents or return the Application to the Village Hall or drop it off in the after-hours red "Payment Drop Box" in front of the Village Hall.
+After June 26, 2026, these services will be provided by Dan Streit of Hampton, Lenzini and Renwick, Inc. (HLR) our new contractor.
+Applications for Building Permit may be downloaded below and emailed, along with supporting documents, to the Village at permits [at] sleepyhollowil.org (permits[at]sleepyhollowil[dot]org) (please include the property address in the Subject line of the email).
 When approved, you will be contacted to pick up the permit at the Village Hall during regular business hours.
-The cost of the permit varies based on the scope of the project and an administrative fee is added to the cost of the permit.
+The cost of the permit varies based on the scope of the project and the number of required inspections.
 See Supporting Documents below for the latest amendment to Building Regulations.
 Also see Supporting Documents below for the most current Building Permit Fee Schedule.
 For more information, please contact the Village Hall at 847-426-6700.

 The Building Services is responsible for: